Midway Point

 Health performance in Midway Point is well below average with prevalence of common health conditions notable across both younger and older age cohorts

 Mortality rates and chronic condition prevalence are notable across both younger and older age cohorts.
-Approximately 51% of Midway Point's total population (~1,838 people) has private health cover.
-Mental health issues impact 11.3% of residents, while arthritis affects 11.0%.
-62.4% of residents declare themselves completely clear of medical ailments, compared to 65.5% across Greater Hobart.
+Approximately 51% (~1,814 people) of the total population has private health cover.
+Mental health issues and arthritis are the most common medical conditions, affecting 11.3 and 11.0% of residents respectively.
+About 62.4% of residents declare themselves completely clear of medical ailments, compared to 65.5% across Greater Hobart.
 The working-age population faces notable health challenges with elevated chronic condition rates.
-20.4% of residents are aged 65 and over (732 people).
-Health outcomes among seniors present some challenges, with national rankings broadly in line with the general population.
+The area has 19.7% (698 people) of residents aged 65 and over.
+Health outcomes among seniors present some challenges, aligning broadly with national rankings for the general population.

 Frequently Asked Questions - Health